mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 have multiple access networks available.

-TCPLS draws on the lessons learned from the design of SCTP, MPTCP and QUIC to provide three modern transport services to applications in a secure manner.
+TCPLS draws on the lessons learned from the design of SCTP, MPTCP and QUIC to provide three modern transport services atop TCP and TLS to applications in a secure manner.

 ## Multiplexing